Future developments in Singapore: Proposed dementia care village

-Announced on 16 July 2019, Singapore will be building its first dementia care village to care for dementia patients and improve their quality of life and residential options available to them.
+Announced on 16 July 2019, Singapore will be building its first dementia care village to care for people with dementia and improve their quality of life and residential options available to them.
 The special village will be built on a site in Gibraltar Crescent near Sembawang Park.
 The site houses 10 cluster bungalows, which are to be remained, across two land plots.
 Other than providing a safe, home-like environment, the village will also offer customised services and programmes to foster meaningful and active interaction among its residents.

 On 19 May 2020, the Urban Redevelopment Authority (URA) has rejected the sole tender of the site as the bid of S$15 million was deemed to be too low.

 Even though there are no bids for the Sembawang site, Perennial won a tender for a private assisted living development at Parry Avenue in Kovan that can house approximately 400 seniors.

 Education

 Ngee Ann Kongsi Building (Expansion of LASALLE College of the Arts)

 A new S$50 million, 20,000 square-metre 12-storey block, directly connected to Rochor MRT station, will be built on a 6,000 m2 site adjacent to the existing LASALLE College of the Arts McNally Street campus to centralise the school's facilities.
 With the expansion, students will not need to travel to different campuses for classes.
 The expansion will include new facilities such as a 300-seat lecture theatre, a music recital hall, a film studio, and new public galleries.
 The new building, to be built with the S$50 million donation from Ngee Ann Kongsi, will also feature a glass facade that opens out to Rochor Canal Road.

-Construction will begin from 2021 and is expected to be completed by 2025.
+Originally planned to be completed by 2025, no construction work had begun by then due to delays caused by the COVID-19 pandemic.